 In witness whereof the undersigned, duly authorised for that purpose, have signed the present Agreement and have affixed their seals thereto.

-Done in duplicate at Nairobi the second day of the month of June, 1938.
+Done in duplicate at Nairobi, the 4th day of December, 1938.

-(Sgd) G. B. HEBDEN,
+(Sgd.)
+G. P. WILLOUGHBY, Ag.
 Postmaster General,

-Colony and Protectorate of Kenya,

-Uganda Protectorate

-and the Mandated Territory of Tanganyika.
+Colony and Protectorate of Kenya, Uganda Protectorate and the Mandated Territory of Tanganyika.